-Transitional housing, sometimes called second stage housing, or supportive housing is a residency program that includes support services.
-Usually provided after crisis or homeless shelter, transitional housing is designed as a bridge to self-sufficiency and permanent housing.
-Residents usually remain from six (6) months to two (2) years, and are typically required to establish goals to work towards economic stability.
+Transitional housing, sometimes called "second stage housing", or "supportive housing" is a residency program that includes support services.
+Transitional housing is designed to act as a bridge from homelessness to self-sufficiency and permanent housing.
+Residents usually remain from six (6) months to two (2) years, and are required to establish goals to work towards economic stability.